Haixing-Hu/js-type-detect/README.md

 - `isWeak(value): boolean`: whether the specified value is a JavaScript built-in weak referenced object, i.e., a `WeakMap`, `WeakSet`, or `WeakRef` object.
+- `isWeakCollection(value): boolean`: whether the specified value is a JavaScript built-in weak reference collection object, i.e., a `WeakMap`, or `WeakSet` object.

 The following code shows how to use these functions:
 ```js